Emmacharleswilson/fab-fitness/README.md

 1. Log into Heroku
 2. Create a new app, choose a location closest to you
-3. Search for Heroku Postgres from the resources tab and add to your project
+3. Search for Heroku Postgres from the resources tab and add it to your project
 4. Make sure to have `dj_database_url` and `psycopg2` installed.
 ```
 pip3 install dj_database_url